Mixed-State Topological Order under Coherent Noise

 In this section, we study decohered TC under amplitude damping noise.
 The amplitude damping channel models the decay process of an excited state of a qubit via the spontaneous emission of a photon.
 Specifically, the channel is defined as $\EE_{\mathrm{amp}} \equiv \prod_e \EE_e$, where $\EE_e [\rho] \equiv K_{0,e} \rho K_{0,e}^\dagger + K_{1,e} \rho K_{1,e}^\dagger$ and the Kraus operators are given by

 The damping parameter $\gamma \in [0, 1]$ depends on the rate of spontaneous emission [see Fig.~\ref{fig:Setup_Summary}(a)].
-The amplitude damping channel is a typical coherent noise in NISQ devices~\cite{chirolli2008decoherence} and cannot be expressed as a stochastic Pauli channel.
-We are interested in $\rho_D = \EE_{\mathrm{amp}} [\rho_0]$.
+The amplitude damping channel is a typical coherent noise in NISQ devices~\cite{nielsen2001quantum,chirolli2008decoherence,eczoo_ampdamp} and cannot be expressed as a stochastic Pauli channel.
+This channel is particularly relevant for quantum platforms consisting of lossy bosonic modes when the first two Fock states of a bosonic mode are used as a qubit, and it has been a noise model of great interest in the QEC literature~\cite{leung1997approximate,chuang1997bosonic,cochrane1999macroscopically,ouyang2014permutation,albert2018performance,jayashankar2022achieving}.
+In what follows, we are interested in the decohered state $\rho_D = \EE_{\mathrm{amp}} [\rho_0]$.

 As in Sec.~\ref{Sec:MapSMModel}, we can compute the purity $\mathrm{Tr}[\rho_D^2] = \llangle \rho_0 | \bbE_{\mathrm{amp}}^\dagger \bbE_{\mathrm{amp}} | \rho_0 \rrangle$, where $\bbE_{\mathrm{amp}} = \prod_e \bbE_e$ is given by $\bbE_e = K_{0,e} \otimes \bar{K}_{0,e} + K_{1,e} \otimes \bar{K}_{1,e}$.
 In Appendix~\ref{App:AmpDampNoise}, we show that the purity can be written as $\Tr [\rho_D] \propto \sum_{\bfs_v, \bftau_v} \prod_e \omega_e$, where $s_v$ and $\tau_v$ are Ising spins on the vertices and the local weight is given by $\omega_e \propto 1 + J_+ s_v s_{v'} - J_- \tau_v \tau_{v'} + K s_v s_{v'} \tau_v \tau_{v'}$ with